hci-a-if-its-2019/final-project-lor-51/Documentation/Usability-Evaluation-and-Prototyping.md

 - He had experienced about using social media.
 - Never heard about Craiglist.
 ##### e.
 Description of Participant 5
+A male, 22 years old.
+A student of ubaya
+He had experienced about using social media / forum. not realy enjoy socialising
 ##### f.
 Description of Participant 6
+A male, 21 years old.
+A student of ubaya
+He had experienced about using social media / forum. not realy enjoy socialising

 #### 2. Preliminary Interview Questions
 1. Did you ever use soscial media before?